TaliResearch/Random-Forest-in-Investment-Strategy/README.md

    Additionally, the model parameters and features may be adjusted based on market conditions and performance feedback.

-Performance:
+7. Measuring Performance:
+   We measure accuracy of the machine learning algo we have implemented.
    To calculate the investment performance metrics such as Sharpe ratio and profit and loss (P&L) for a trading strategy, we also implement code to track the cumulative returns of the strategy over time.

 Closing Note:
 While machine learning algorithms can uncover complex patterns in data, they are not infallible,